GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

 # 2.3 Conventions

-TODO: Fix link
-Programming Conventions are documented [here](/home/conventions)
+Programming Conventions are documented on the wiki page in Gitlab.
+And can be found [here](https://git.thm.de/softwarearchitektur-wz-ss24/studentswa2025/enton/gromokoso/-/wikis/home/conventions).

 # 3. Context and Scope